Hicham2657/Quantum-Computing-and-Option-Pricing/README.md

 ### Course Overview

+The goal of this class is twofold:

+- First, present some of the fundamental notions of quantum computing, including the postulates of quantum mechanics, the circuit representation of quantum algorithms and some results on quantum advantages.
+- Second, investigate how quantum computing can be applied to solve a concrete problem, specifically the pricing of a financial option.
+At the end of the class, students should be familiar with core concepts of quantum computing as well as the **Qiskit** software development kit, and have a clearer view of the potential and current limits of quantum computing.

 The course is split into four lectures.
 Each lecture builds directly on the previous one:

 [**Lecture 1**](./lecture1.pdf): Postulates of quantum mechanics